wiiplaywii/wiiu-hbguide/docs/startaroma.md

-# Aroma
+# Installing Aroma

 ## Preparations

 ### What do I need?

-You will need the latest files from the [Aroma download page](https://aroma.foryour.cafe/).
+You will need the latest files from [aroma.foryour.cafe](https://aroma.foryour.cafe/).
     1. Navigate to the **Download** section.
-    2. Select `Download Payloads` and `Download base Aroma`.
+    2. Select `Download Payloads` and `Download Base Aroma`.

 ### Getting Started

 1. Extract and copy the `wiiu` folder from both of the `zip` files you just downloaded and put them on the root of your SD card.
-    - If your computer prompts, select yes to merging both of the ``wiiu``folders.
+    - If your computer asks you, select yes to merging both of the ``wiiu`` folders.

-### Your SD card should look like this
+### Your SD card should look like this:
 ```
 💾sd:
  ┗ 📂wiiu